-Tony got his first taste of the big leagues with the Expos in 1979, filling in for an injured Chris Speier for a month in mid-season, and over the next 10 seasons he would see the inside of six different club houses.
-After spending all of 1980 as a back-up infielder in Montreal, next would be the Chicago White Sox, then the Seattle Mariners.
+Tony got his first taste of the big leagues with the Expos in 1979, filling in for an injured Chris Speier for a month in midseason.
+Over the next 10 seasons, he would see the inside of six different clubhouses.
+After spending all of 1980 as a backup infielder in Montreal, he would move along to the Chicago White Sox, then the Seattle Mariners.
 1984 through 1987 found him with the Cleveland Indians.
-Bernazard had an 0-for-44 streak at the plate with the Indians in 1984, finishing at .221.
-The 0 for 44 run was once believed to be a MLB record, though later research showed that Bill Bergen had a longer hitless run.
-He peaked in 1986, when he batted .301 that included 169 base hits and 73 RBI.
-Tony also set a club record for homers by a switch hitter (17).
-That season, on July 1st, he became the first Indian to homer from both sides of the plate in one game.
+During his Indian tenure, Bernazard logged an 0-for-44 streak at the plate in 1984, finishing at .221.
+The hitless drought was once believed to be a MLB record, though later research indicated that Bill Bergen had a longer hitless run.
+Tony peaked in 1986, when he batted .301 with 169 hits and 73 RBI, setting a club record for homers by a switch hitter (17).
+On July 1, 1986, he became the first Indian to homer from both sides of the plate in one game.
 Eventually, his bat could no longer compensate for his inadequacy as a fielder and he was traded to the Oakland Athletics in July 1987.
 In 1988, Bernazard signed with Japan's Nankai Hawks.
 He hit .315/.386/.509 his first year there (including a 28-game hitting streak), then slammed 34 homers and drove in 93 in 1989.
 In 1990, he slumped to .275/.375/.482 with 13 homers.
 The Detroit Tigers signed him for the 1991 season, but Tony was only able to hang around for a month before earning his release on May 7.

 Encyclopedia of Minor League Baseball: Third Edition